Are you making these 6 mistakes with teaching social skills with other kids? Avoid these pitfalls during play dates and outings.

 - Why Kids Shouldn’t Be Forced to Share

 - What to Do if Your Child Shows Off to Others

 - How to Stop Your Child from Interrupting and What to Do Instead

 - 7 Ways to Teach Your Kids to Share

-What challenges have you faced when socializing your kids?
+What challenges have you faced when teaching social skills?
 Which tactics worked best?
 Have you found yourself guilty of these six mistakes?